SovereignCloudStack/gx-credential-generator/README.md

 Gaia-X Ontology defines classes and attributes, which Gaia-X offers to describe CSPs as well as services to be published in a Gaia-X catalogue.

 A service and/or CSP is supposed to be "Gaia-X compliant", if their Gaia-X Credential(s) fulfill a set of special requirements.
-These requirements are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/) and refer to presence and value of attributes used to describe service's as well as CSP's properties . gx-credential generator discovers mandartory and optional properties, automatically and creates Gaia-X Credentials for
+These requirements are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). gx-credential generator automatically discovers CSP's and service's properties and creates Gaia-X Credentials for

 - Cloud Service Provider of SCS-compliant cloud infrastructure as instance of class `LegalPerson`
 - OpenStack as instances of classes `ServiceOffering` and `VirtualMacuhineServiceOffering`